 Although both orchestration tools offer much of the same functionalities, there are fundamental differences between how the two operate.
 Below listed are some of the most notable points:

 In Kubernetes, an application can be deployed using a combination of pods, deployments, and services (or micro-services).

 Whereas, in Docker Swarm, applications can be deployed as services (or micro-services) in a Swarm cluster.
 YAML files can be used to specify multi-container.
 Moreover, Docker Compose can deploy the app.

 In Kubernetes, installation is manual and it takes serious planning to make Kubernetes up and running.
-Installation instructions differ from OS to OS provider to provider.
-Cluster configuration like IP addresses of a node or which node takes what role is needed to know in advance in Kubernetes.
+Installation instructions differ from OS to OS and provider to provider.
+Furthermore, in K8s, you need to know the cluster configuration such as IP addresses of a node or which node takes what role in advance.

-Whereas; Docker Swarm is simple to install as compared to Kubernetes.
-With Docker, only one set of tools are required to learn to build upon environment and configuration.
+Compared to Kubernetes, Docker Swarm is simple to install.
+With Docker, only one set of tools are required to learn to build upon the environment and configuration.
 Docker Swarm also provides flexibility by allowing any new node to join an existing cluster as either a manager or a worker.

-It requires knowing CLI (Command Line Interface) to run Kubernetes on top of Docker.
-You should know Docker CLI to navigate within a structure and then supplemental Kubernetes common language infrastructure to run for those programs.
+You need to know CLI (Command Line Interface) to run Kubernetes on top of Docker.
+Knowing Docker CLI helps you navigate within a structure and then supplemental Kubernetes common language infrastructure to run for those programs.

-Since Docker Swarm is a tool of Docker, same common language is used to navigate within a structure.
+Since Docker Swarm is a tool of Docker, a common language is used to navigate within a structure.
 This provides variability and speed to this tool and gives Docker a significant usability edge.